-As soon as possible after you have read the What We have Learned text (i.e., TRC text), journal a page or two on your reactions to having read this document.
+- a) Read Allender (Bold Love), Volf (Exclusion and Embrace), Truth and Reconciliation Commission (What we have Learned), and one of the assigned disciplinary books (4 texts total) in preparation for the course. - b) As soon as possible after you have read the What We have Learned book, journal 1-2 pages (300-600 words) on your reactions to having read this document.
 Your reactions should be honest and can be positive and/or negative.
 You can reflect on theological, factual, spiritual, or any aspect you wish.
 These reflections will be called into use both in a mid-week class discussion and in a post-course assignment.